nghianguyentek/docs/english/b.md

 ##### despite
 - prep /dɪs spaɪ't/
   - (B1) without taking any notice of or influenced by (bất chấp); not prevented by (mặc dù).
+## discipline
+### n /ˈdɪs.ə.plɪn/ (di's sợp plìn) [🔊](https://dictionary.cambridge.org/vi/media/english/uk_pron/u/ukd/ukdis/ukdisci004.mp3)
+- (B2) (TRAINING) training that makes people more willing to obey or more able to control themselves, often in the form of rules, and punishments if there are broken, or the behaviour produced by this training (kỉ luật).
+  - *...*
 ## distant
 ### adj /dɪ's tə`nt/
 - (B2) far away